Ofunrein/whisper/README.md

 # Whisper

 Native macOS dictation app.
-Hold a hotkey, speak, release, then Whisper transcribes, optionally cleans up, and pastes at your cursor in any app.
+Hold a hotkey(or mouse button), speak, release, then Whisper transcribes, optionally cleans up, and pastes at your cursor in any app.

 ## Install